-The University of Toronto will offer one sociology course in China, worth one full-year credit.
-The course has limited space and is contingent on adequate enrolment.
+The University of Toronto will offer one sociology course, worth one full-year credit.
+This virtual course has limited space and is contingent on adequate enrolment.
 Classes will take place Monday through Thursday mornings.
-Mandatory field trips may take place outside of regular class time.

 SOC393Y0 Selected Topics in Sociological Science Research: Contemporary Chinese Society

 The course aims to enhance students' understanding of Chinese politics, economy and culture and the impacts of market-oriented reforms on the lived experience of the people in contemporary China.
-With a combination of classroom lectures and discussions, field trips and direct, on-the-ground exposure to Chinese culture and society, students will have the opportunity to study various aspects of social, economic and political changes in contemporary China, including employment and gender, grassroots level democratic election, family organization and formation, social networking, poverty, social welfare, religion and the environment.
+With a combination of classroom lectures and discussions, students will have the opportunity to study various aspects of social, economic and political changes in contemporary China, including employment and gender, grassroots level democratic election, family organization and formation, social networking, poverty, social welfare, religion and the environment.

 Professor Weiguo Zhang is an Associate Professor at the Department of Sociology at the University of Toronto Mississauga.
 Dr. Zhang specializes in social demography, ageing and elderly care, and sociology of families.
 His work primarily focuses on social changes in China and well-being of older Chinese immigrants in Canada.
 His research has covered a variety of topics including Chinese "old child" policy and fertility, China's domestic adoption of children, welfare of childless elderly, economic and political participation of women, marriage and family dynamics, elder abuse, and intragroup dynamics among Chinese immigrants in Canada.
 Dr. Zhang received his PhD in Development Studies at the Institute of Social Studies, The Hague, The Netherlands, in 1998.